Fulton Bank Review: A Variety of Account Offerings from a Regional Bank

 - Branches in five states only

-Fulton Bank is a subsidiary of Fulton Financial Corporation, which has over $24 billion in assets.
-Fulton Bank serves customers in Pennsylvania, Delaware, Maryland, Virginia and New Jersey.
-The bank offers personal banking accounts, from checking and savings to money market accounts and certificates of deposit, in addition to commercial and business accounts and loans.
-Fulton Bank was named one of the best regional banks in GOBankingRates Best Banks 2021 rankings.
+Fulton Bank is a subsidiary of Fulton Financial Corporation, a $25 billion financial services holding company.
+The bank serves customers in Pennsylvania, Delaware, Maryland, Virginia and New Jersey.
+It offers personal banking products, such as checking, savings and money market accounts and certificates of deposit, in addition to commercial and business accounts and loans.
+Fulton Bank was named one of the Best Regional Banks as well as one of the Top 100 Banks of 2022 in the annual GOBankingRates Best Banks rankings.

 Fulton Bank Savings Account

 Fulton Bank has a single savings account, called Statement Savings.
 This account charges a $6 monthly maintenance fee that can be waived a $100 minimum daily balance.
 There’s no minimum deposit required to open the account at a branch, but there is a $25 minimum opening balance if you open it online.

 The APY for the Statement Savings account is 0.02%, which is a bit lower than you’ll find at many other banks, including those that offer high-yield savings options.